Vipin-Sharma/Vipin-Sharma.github.io/_posts/2020-09-13-HiddenClass.md

 <!--Hidden classes have different handling of classloaders, that makes it non discoverable to other classes.-->

 The hidden class is created by invoking Lookup::defineHiddenClass.
-This causes the JVM to derive a hidden class from the supplied bytes, link the hidden class and return a lookup object that provides reflective access to the hidden class.
+It causes the JVM to derive a hidden class from the supplied bytes, links the hidden class, and return a lookup object that provides reflective access to the hidden class.
 The invoking program should store the lookup object carefully, as it is the only way to obtain the Class object of the hidden class.

-***Following are 4 steps to write Hidden classes:***
+***Following are 4 steps to write hidden classes:***

 Step 1:

-Get lookup object, which will be used to create Hidden class in next steps.
+Get a lookup object, which will be used to create hidden class in the next steps.
 ```java
 MethodHandles.Lookup lookup = MethodHandles.lookup();
 ```

 Step 2:

-We are using byte code manipulation library [ASM](https://asm.ow2.io/).
+We are using the byte code manipulation library [ASM](https://asm.ow2.io/).
 We create ClassWriter object using helper class [GenerateClass](https://github.com/Vipin-Sharma/JDK15Examples/blob/ec60c39c786ac93a77185f99dbcaf3f96e56bd7c/src/main/java/com/vip/jfeatures/jdk15/hiddenclass/GenerateClass.java#L16).
 If you look at details in GenerateClass, this class implements interface Test.